MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-security.md

 Each environment can have just one security group.
 A security group restricts access to the environment to people in the security group.
 If a Microsoft Dataverse environment does not have an associated security group, all users with a Dataverse license (Dynamics 365 Guides, Power Automate, Power Apps, and so on) will be created as users and enabled in the environment.

-For example, you might want to create three security groups to control access to the following environments.
+For example, you could create three security groups to control access to the following environments.

 | Environment                    | Security group  | Purpose |
 |--------------------------------|-----------------|---------|